bramptonsouthwest/lego-robotics/README.md

 ### BEG-12 - Maze 2
 Building upon Maze 1, students explore more intricate maze structures and hone their algorithmic problem-solving abilities.
 They apply advanced strategies using loops, variables for pathfinding, and conditionals for decision-making.

+### BEG-07 - Escape of the Walls 1
+Students program the robot to navigate within a confined space and escape from enclosed areas using ultrasonic (distance) sensor-based decision-making.
+This module reinforces basic navigation skills and introduces simple nested "wait until" loops.

+### BEG-08 - Escape of the Walls 2
+Building on the previous module, students refine their programming skills to navigate more complex enclosed spaces.
+They develop strategies for different decision patterns using nested "wait until" blocks.

 ### BEG-13 - Freeform Maze
 Students apply their programming skills to navigate custom-made mazes with irregular shapes and obstacles.
 This module enhances adaptability, problem-solving, and creativity using loops, variables, and advanced decision-making.